 Criminal Defense Attorney | Laredo, TX

 His entire law practice is dedicated to criminal defense, family and employment law.
 Most of his clients are those with occupational licenses or law enforcement credentials.
 At the unique crossroads of criminal defense and employment law, Altgelt has found his niche.
-Once a teachers, nurse, or government employee is arrested the criminal case is just the beginning.
+Once a teacher, nurse, or government employee is arrested the criminal case is just the beginning.
 Winning the criminal case is just the start, saving one’s career, livelihood, and family are the next vital steps.

 As a former prosecutor for the Webb and Zapata County District Attorney’s Office Altgelt successfully prosecuted DWI/DUI and drug distribution cases.
 More importantly, he learned his craft from the inside out and now puts that inside knowledge to work for the benefit of his clients.